tecoholic/docs-oxd/sources/plugin/python/index.md

 ### Configuring

-Create a copy of the sample configuration file for your website in a server *writable* location.
-The website is registered with the OP and its ID is stored in this config file, also are the other peristant information about the website.
+Create a copy of the [sample configuration](https://github.com/GluuFederation/oxd-python/blob/master/sample.cfg) file for your website in a server *writable* location.
+When the website is registered with the OP, its ID and other peristant information about the website are stored in this config file.
 So the config file needs to be *writable* for the server.
 The `sample.cfg` file contains complete documentation about itself.

 ### Importing